dragonflydb/documentation/docs/development/sdks.md

 3. Queue Dependencies: If you have queue dependencies, especially a parent-child relationship, it's important to use the same hash tag for both queues.
 This ensures that they are processed within the same Dragonfly thread and maintains the integrity of the dependencies.

-4. Enhancing Application Performance: To achieve superior performance for your application, consider employing a larger number of queues with different hashtag for each.
+4. Enhancing Application Performance: To achieve superior performance for your application, consider employing a larger number of queues with a different hash tag for each.
 By distributing the queues across distinct Dragonfly threads, you can optimize the utilization of the Dragonfly architecture efficiently.